 Investing in new or expanding companies normally involves a greater involvement as a shareholder on the part of a Target Fund than is the case with investments in public companies.
 It is typical of a private equity investor to have a seat on the supervisory board or board of directors of a portfolio company as a non-executive in a supervisory role which would enhance its ability to efficiently supervise and monitor its investment.
 Although a representative of a Target Fund may serve in such a role, it will generally be in an non-executive capacity and each portfolio company will be managed by its own officers who will generally not be associated with such Target Fund.
 Although the managers, general partners and/or operators of the Target Funds will be responsible for monitoring the performance of each investment, it will primarily be the responsibility of such portfolio company's officers and management team to operate the portfolio company on a day-to-day basis.
-Although CVC PES generally intends to invest in Target Funds which invest in assets and companies with strong management, there can be no assurance that the existing management of such assets and companies will continue to operate as successfully as intended or in accordance with the Target Fund's plans.
+Although CVC PES generally intends to invest in Target Funds which invest in assets and companies with strong management, there can be no assurance that the existing management of such assets and companies will continue to operate as successfully as intended or in accordance with the Target Fund's plans or that the management team of a portfolio company on the date an investment is made will remain the same throughout the period the investment is held by CVC PES.
 Additionally, there can be no assurance that portfolio companies will be able to attract, develop, integrate and retain suitable members of its management team and, as a result, such investment and CVC PES may be adversely affected thereby.
+The activity of identifying and implementing potential operating improvements of portfolio companies entails a high degree of uncertainty and there can be no assurance that such improvements will be able to be successfully implemented.
 To the extent that there are failings in the management of portfolio companies held by CVC PES and/or the Target Funds, any such failings may adversely affect the other returns and more generally the performance of CVC PES.